kristoffer-tungland/RevitTestRunner/README.md

 1. **Test Discovery**: The RevitXunitAdapter discovers tests marked with `[RevitFact]` in your test assemblies
 2. **Revit Communication**: When tests run, the adapter communicates with a running Revit instance via named pipes
 3. **Model Loading**: If specified, the appropriate Revit model is opened automatically
+4. **Debugger Attachment**: If debugging is enabled, automatically attaches to the correct Visual Studio instance
-4. **Test Execution**: Tests run inside the Revit process with full access to the Revit API
+5. **Test Execution**: Tests run inside the Revit process with full access to the Revit API
-5. **Result Reporting**: Test results are reported back to Visual Studio Test Explorer
+6. **Result Reporting**: Test results are reported back to Visual Studio Test Explorer
+7. **Cleanup**: Automatic debugger detachment and process cleanup ensures clean test cycles

 ## Requirements

 - Autodesk Revit (2025 or compatible version)
 - .NET 8.0
 - Visual Studio with Test Explorer or dotnet test CLI
+- .NET Framework 4.8 (for RevitDebuggerHelper)